 The event trigger input is edge sensitive.
-When an event occurs, the STCONV bit in the ADCn.COMMAND register is set.
-The STCONV bit will be cleared when the conversion is complete.
+When an event occurs, STCONV in ADCn.COMMAND is set.
+STCONV will be cleared when the conversion is complete.

-In Free-Running mode, the first conversion is started by writing the STCONV bit to '1' in the ADCn.COMMAND register.
-A new conversion cycle is started immediately after the previous conversion cycle has been completed.
-A conversion complete will set the RESRDY flag in the ADCn.INTFLAGS register.
+In Free-Running mode, the first conversion is started by writing the STCONV bit to '1' in ADCn.COMMAND.
+A new conversion cycle is started immediately after the previous conversion cycle has completed.
+A conversion complete will set the RESRDY flag in ADCn.INTFLAGS.

-29.3.2.2 Clock Generation
+30.3.2.2 Clock Generation

-Figure 29-2.
+Figure 30-2.
 ADC Prescaler